home-labs/ng-page-browser-project/projects/ng-page-navigator/README.md

 ></page-navigator>
 ```

-So in your component import `NgPageNavigator` and define `onInitPagination` method (or with another name of your taste) to receibes `Pagination` object to set `totalPages` when your component knows the total pages.
+So in your component import `NgPageNavigator` and define `onInitPagination` method (or with another name of your taste) to receives `Pagination` object to set `totalPages` when your component knows the total pages.

 ```typescript
 import {